 Kyle had a bad time in this fight.
 At first it seemed okay: Yuffie was able to use DeBarrier on Sephiroth, which we were worried wouldn’t even work (sometimes Final Bosses have exceptions to debuffs like this, like Xagor in FFLIII).
-Unfortunately, Safer-Sephiroth killed Cloud before we could use Big Guard to protect him, and it was downhill from there.
-Ultimately, Kyle was defeated when Sephiroth Confused his party to death thanks to Super Nova’s ability to deal random status effects.
+Unfortunately, Safer-Sephiroth killed Cloud before we could use Big Guard to protect the party, and it was downhill from there.
+Ultimately, Kyle was defeated when Sephiroth Confused the party to death thanks to Super Nova’s ability to deal random status effects.
 We almost thought Kyle had the fight when Tifa, seemingly unkillable, managed to get someone else on their feet, only for the next Super Nova to confuse the entire party all over again!
 I don’t know why we unequipped our Ribbons, and I’m not sure why we didn’t equip them during the next attempt, either!
 This is basic stuff, why didn’t that occur to us?

 It was my turn for the second attempt, and I’ll admit I started with a bit of anxiety, and for a pretty silly reason: I was worried I’d miss learning Pandora’s Box for some reason, as though I had cared about Enemy Skills/Blue Magic at any other point in the game, and you can’t save anything you learn in the final gauntlet anyways!
 Nevertheless, I got it and doing so calmed my nerves.
 Unfortunately, my poorer performance in the Jenova battle led to us taking on Bizarro-Sephiroth with a two party formation, but like I said above, we simply used brute force to get past and never even switched to the second party!

 Finally, I got to Safer Sephiroth and, long story short, won the game, thanks to the game only Confusing us once this time around (although I was ready to cure Confusion should it ever happen, Remedy in hand).
 So yes, that’s right: luck won the final battle, not tactics or player skill.
 We, the team that tried to beat Persona 1’s Snow Queen Quest in automatic combat, happily accepted this default victory.